Hotel Services & Amenities

 FACE COVERING POLICY

-Per CDC guidance, we have made the following changes to our COVID-19 protocols:
+We have made the following changes to our COVID-19 protocols:

 - Fully vaccinated guests and service professionals are no longer required to wear masks or social distance.